Just find out you’re low in vitamin D? Or maybe it’s winter and you just miss the holy lightbulb in the sky?

 It’s portable, super easy to use, and it’s an excellent way to produce vitamin D and endorphins throughout the cold winter months.

-And if that doesn’t sell you on it, one look at Sperti’s trust pilot page will show you just how loved this product is by its users!
+If that doesn’t sell you on it, one look at Sperti’s trust pilot page will show you just how much users love this product!

 Thank you Derek for your great work on this subject it is very appreciated.
 I have just bought a UVB light with the express intention to raise my VitD levels without use of supplement which do absolutely nothing for me.
 I suspect too that VitD is just one of the many benefits of Sun exposure.
 All my life I have suffered from winter problems such as mood and energy and skin and gut issue the list goes on.
 I am really hoping that the lamp will help.
 I wondered about the UVB/UVA issue and mix and if a tan is necessary for the health benefits I receive from the sun – I guess I will find out.
 The extra data from your testing was really useful, especially the UV vs distance measurement.
 I too thought about building one myself but need the health benefits badly so decided to as you say get the gold standard.
 Pls let me know how you get on with the self build and the parts you use.
 Also fascinated by vitD cofactors such as Mg, Cu maybe Zn and a few others Boron possibly and retinol.
 Tim